7.5 Mental health

 Improving the mental health of young people

 The Child and Young People's Services (CYPS) at St. Luke’s Hospital offers assessments and management for mental disorders in young people.
-The service is delivered by a multidisciplinary team composed of child and adolescent psychiatrists, psychiatric trainees, nurses, psychologists, psychology practitioners, occupational therapists, social workers and a speech language pathologist he young person can access it through a referral by a general practitioner.
+The service is delivered by a multidisciplinary team composed of child and adolescent psychiatrists, psychiatric trainees, nurses, psychologists, psychology practitioners, occupational therapists, social workers and a speech language pathologist.
+Young people can access this service through a referral by a general practitioner.

 The Child & Adolescent Psychiatric Emergency Services (CAPES) is an emergency service which offers assessments for young people aged 3 to 18 years presenting with acute mental disorders.
 This means that one's mental state is severe enough to make the person feel that their life or the life of others may be at risk and therefore require immediate attention.